lmartin2422/Notepad_website/README.md

 The notes are stored on the display screen.

-Also, the website implements a database that stores the user's login credentials.
+Also, the website utilizes a database that stores the user's login credentials.